testcontainers/testcontainers-site/content/community-champions/viktor-gamov.md

     url: https://youtube.com/@ViktorGamov
 ---
 ## Bio
 Viktor Gamov is a Principal Developer Advocate at Kong, a cloud API connectivity company.
 Viktor has comprehensive expertise in building distributed systems and cloud-native architectures using open source technologies.
 He enjoys helping architects and developers design and develop low latency, scalable, and highly available systems.
 He is a Java Champion and professional conference speaker on distributed systems, streaming data, JVM, and DevOps topics.
 He’s a regular at events including JavaOne, Devoxx, SpringOne, QCon, and others.
-Furthermore, he co-authored books O’Reilly’s "Enterprise Web Development" and Manning’s "Apache Kafka® in Action."
+Furthermore, he co-authored two books: O’Reilly’s "Enterprise Web Development" and Manning’s "Apache Kafka® in Action."
 He blogs at http://gamov.io

 ## Q&A
 ### What were your first experiences with Testcontainers?